Irrelon/SyncScript/README.md

 console.log(myVal);
 ```

-What if you want both async calls to execute at the same time?
+What if you want both async calls to execute at the same time in parallel?
 You can achieve this by wrapping each call
 and it's dependant code in braces:

 ```